hde-oliv/minitalk/README.md

 It consists of two programs: a server and a client.
 The client is capable of sending text messages to the server, and the server displays them.

-This communication is made using only [POSIX signals](https://en.wikipedia.org/wiki/Signal_(IPC)) (e.g., SIGUSER1 and SIGUSER2) and is possible by the client sending the text message bit by bit and then reconstructing the text on the server.
+This communication is made using only [POSIX signals](https://en.wikipedia.org/wiki/Signal_(IPC)) (e.g., SIGUSER1 and SIGUSER2) and is possible by the client sending the text message bit by bit and then reconstructing it on the server.

 **Succeeded with 115%**